Alerts and Notices

 Winter Park Changes

-Winter Update: The Wingate Campground and all nine yurts will remain open all winter and can be reserved online or obtained on a first-come-first-serve basis at the visitor center that is open from 9:00 am to 5:00 pm daily.
-The Kayenta Campground has been closed for the winter and will re-open in mid-February.
+Winter Update: Both campgrounds will be open as of February 15, 2019.
 Park staff have winterized the Kayenta dump station and the outdoor sinks by the restrooms.
-The dump station in the new Wingate Campground will remain open until the the temperatures are at or below freezing on a nightly basis.
-Park visitors can obtain a few gallons of potable water from the visitor center (closed on Thanksgiving, Christmas, and New Years Day).
-The entrance station is closed for the winter.
+The dump station in the new Wingate Campground will remain open all year.
+Park visitors can obtain a few gallons of potable water from the visitor center from 9 am to 5 pm.
+The entrance station is closed for the winter, but will re-open around March 9th.
 If you need to pay park fees or obtain information please come into the visitor center when it is open.
 Customers may also pay park fees using the envelope drop box at the entrance station.

 Thank you and we hope you enjoy your winter!